 Setting clear financial goals

-- Saving for a down payment on a house
+- Medium-term (next 5 years): Saving for a down payment on a home, eliminating higher-interest debt, building a fully-funded emergency fund

-Choosing the right budgeting method for you
+Choosing the right budgeting method

-- 50/30/20 rule: In this approach, you allocate 50% of your income to needs, 30% to wants, and 20% to savings and debt repayment.
+- 50/30/20 rule: Allocates 50% of income to needs, 30% to wants, and 20% to savings and debt repayment.
+This balanced approach works well for those seeking structure without rigidity.

 Calculate your total income

-Start by listing all your income sources.
-This includes:
+Begin by listing all monthly income sources:

-- Your primary job salary (after taxes)
+- Primary job salary (after taxes)

 - Any side hustle income

-- Investment returns
+- Investment returns or dividends

 - Rental income